Clients API

 None

-Sets spike detection threshold.
+Sets the signal metrics event (spike) detection threshold.
 This function does not effect the threshold state.

 Parameters: